 6. Raising finance through Angel Investment

 Angel investors are themselves businessmen and businesswomen or have been in the past.
-They usually invest in the initial stages of a business, and come with strong business knack to assess and guide businesses.
-If your business plan and exectution is foolproof, it is easy to attract Angel investors.
+They usually invest in the initial stages of a business and come with a strong business knack to assess and guide businesses.
+If your business plan and execution is foolproof, it is easy to attract Angel investors.

-SMERGERS tip: since Angel investors are usually experienced in the industry they invest, you should be on high alert to draw a robust business plan, as every element of each business function will be scrutinized.
+SMERGERS tip: since Angel investors are usually experienced in the industry they invest in, you should be on high alert to draw a robust business plan, as every element of each business function will be scrutinized.